MultiSafepay/docs/content/integrations/magento-2.md

 The plugin supports [Payment Components](/payment-components/), which:

-- Provide a seamless checkout experience to increase conversion.
+- Provide a seamless checkout experience to increase <<glossary:conversion>>.
 - Encrypt customer payment details for secure processing.
 - Shift responsibility for [PCI DSS compliance](/payment-regulations/pci-dss/) to MultiSafepay.